17 (Best Tips) on What to Say on the Mic as a DJ

 You can then try it a few moments later but if the audience still doesn't react you might save yourself a lot of pain and effort by waiting some more and not speaking at the wrong moments.

 If you don't have a microphone you should unplug your headphones and plug them in the mic socket.
 You can now use your headphones as a microphone.
 One thing you have to keep in mind is that only one cup of your headphone works as a microphone and the other one doesn't.
-This is because the microphone connection is only making contact to the wire that's going to only 1 of the 2 cups.
+This is because the microphone connection is only making contact with the wire that's going to only 1 of the 2 cups.

 Everyone has some sort of accent and most of the time it will get noticed by the crowd.
 To be professional you need to speak clearly and without your accent.
 The only thing when it's good to have an accent is when you're known for your accent, in that case, maybe you should overdo it a little.